dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 ## Load and transform data

-We'll load the data using the `_textLoader` global variable with the `dataPath` parameter.
+Load the data using the `MLContext.Data.LoadFromTextFile` wrapper for the [LoadFromTextFile method](xref:Microsoft.ML.TextLoaderSaverCatalog.LoadFromTextFile%60%601%28Microsoft.ML.DataOperationsCatalog,System.String,System.Char,System.Boolean,System.Boolean,System.Boolean,System.Boolean%29).
 It returns a
 <xref:Microsoft.Data.DataView.IDataView>.

-As the input and output of Transforms, an `IDataView` is the fundamental data pipeline type, comparable to `IEnumerable` for `LINQ`.
+As the input and output of `Transforms`, a `DataView` is the fundamental data pipeline type, comparable to `IEnumerable` for `LINQ`.

 In ML.NET, data is similar to a SQL view.
 It is lazily evaluated, schematized, and heterogenous.
 The object is the first part of the pipeline, and loads the data.
-For this tutorial, it loads a dataset with taxi trip information useful to predict fares.
+For this tutorial, it loads a dataset with comments and corresponding toxic or non toxic sentiment.
 This is used to create the model, and train it.

 Add the following code as the first line of the `Train` method:

 [!code-csharp[LoadTrainData](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#6 "loading training dataset")]